 The lessons were constructed in a creative way so that the students asked questions, raised various issues related to the connection of the topic (acid-base) with the different issues (societal, individual, and vocational aspects).
-In an example from the HRA in teaching acid-base concepts, the instructor announced that today's lesson would be about "red cabbage juice", as one example of an indicator for acids and bases.
-The students were then asked: "What is the connection between red cabbage juice and the indicator for acids and bases."
+In an example from the HRA in teaching acid-base concepts, the instructor announced that the lesson would be about “red cabbage juice” as one example of an indicator for acids and bases.
+The students were asked: “What is the connection between red cabbage juice and the indicator for acids and bases?”
 This question initiated a context-based learning process.
-One of the student's reactions was: "Only now do I understand how I will become a different teacher in the future".
-Another student's reaction was: "Now, I want to be researcher in the field of food chemistry".
+One of the student’s reactions was: “Only now do I understand how I will become a different teacher in the future.”
+Another student’s reaction was: “Now, I want to be a researcher in the field of food chemistry”.
 These students’ reactions clearly indicate that using HRA in teaching the acid-base topic supports the vocational dimension.

-In another example from the HRA in teaching the acid-base topic, the instructor announced that today's lesson would be about "acid rain", as one example of producing acids.
-The students were then asked: "What is the connection between acid rain and the production of acids?"
+In another example, the instructor announced that today’s lesson would be about acid rain.
+The students were asked: “What is the connection between acid rain and the production of acids?”
 This question initiated a context-based learning process.
-One of the student's reactions was: "Now I will be more active in the future in the field of environmental protection to save our planet".
-Another student's reaction was: "I want to be a researcher and develop methods that will reduce the amount of gases responsible for acid rain ".
+One of the student’s reactions was: “I will be more active in the future in the field of environmental protection to save our planet”.
+Another student’s reaction was: “I want to be a researcher and develop methods that will reduce the amount of gases responsible for acid rain.”
 These students’ reactions clearly indicate that using the HRA in teaching the acid-base topic supports the social dimension and the vocational dimension.

-In another example from the HRA in teaching the acid-base topic, the instructor announced that today's lesson would be about "is every transparent liquid water?" as one example of acid-base.
-The students were then asked: "What is the connection between this topic and the acid base one."
+In a third example, the instructor announced that today’s lesson would address the question “is every transparent liquid water?”
+The students were asked: “What is the connection between this topic and the acid-base one?”
 This question initiated a context-based learning process.
-One of the student's reactions was: "This topic increased my interest and curiosity to think about the subject of acids and bases".
-Another student's reactions were: "This topic made me think deeply of transparent and acidic fluids encountered in everyday life".
+One of the student’s reactions was: “This topic increased my interest and curiosity to think about the subject of acids and bases.”
+Another student said: “This topic made me think deeply about transparent and acidic fluids encountered in everyday life.”
 These students’ reactions clearly indicate that using the HRA in teaching the acid-base topic supports the individual dimension.

-The students' responses led us to conclude that learning chemistry using the HRA had a very positive effect: It made them appreciate the subject, made it seem less difficult, and made it more interesting and attractive.
-Stucky et al. (2013), reported the contribution to the three dimensions: individual (student 1 and student 2), social (student 3 and student 3), and vocational (student 4).
-These dimensions raised the level of motivation and satisfaction among the students, mainly because of the latter's more positive attitudes towards chemistry due to the connection made between chemistry and students' daily lives.
+The students’ responses led us to conclude that learning chemistry using the HRA had a very positive effect: it made them appreciate the subject, made it seem less difficult, and made it more interesting and attractive.
+Stuckey et al.11 reported the contribution to the three dimensions: individual (student 1 and student 2), social (student 3 and student 3), and vocational (student 4).
+These dimensions raised the level of motivation and satisfaction among the students, mainly because of their more positive attitudes toward chemistry due to the connection made between chemistry and their daily lives.

 Conclusions

-It can be concluded that the impact of relevant learning on the personal, professional, and social aspects is positive, which enhances the achievements and status of each aspect.
+It can be concluded that relevant learning has a positive impact on personal, vocational, and social aspects of students’ lives, enhancing the achievements and status of each aspect.
 The personal aspect develops skills, increases the students’ motivation and enjoyment of the subject, and improves their achievements.
-The professional and the social aspects strengthen the bond between students in the class and increase their self-experience.
+The vocational and social aspects strengthen the bond between students in the class and increase their self-experience.